gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I picked my way past people fanning themselves as they ate dried figs and reminisced about bouts they had seen years before I was born.
-One or two people winked at me knowingly---we were hardly the only girls there wearing beards---but I ignored them.
+One or two people winked at me knowingly—we were hardly the only girls there wearing beards—but I ignored them.

 Kerrem the man was still the boy I remembered.
 Taller, yes, and the defiant little hairs on his upper lip had found the confidence to become a neatly